Can I Get Pregnant After A Hysterectomy?

 The answer to this question is riddled with other questions.
 What is the definition of a hysterectomy?
 Can a woman carry a child with no uterus?
 Can somebody else carry a child for her if she has no uterus?

-A hysterectomy is the removal of the woman's reproductive organs.
-A partial hysterectomy involves removal of the uterus only, a complete hysterectomy involves removal of the uterus (hysterectomy) and both ovaries (salpingo-oophorectomy) too.
+A total hysterectomy is the removal of the woman's uterus and cervix.
+A partial or subotal hysterectomy involves removal of the uterus only and not the cervix.
+If the ovaries are also removed then that is an additional concern.
 Depending on the type of hysterectomy the woman has undergone, and especially if one or both ovaries are still in place, there may be some chance left that an egg can be released and fertilized by a sperm.

-The female who has her ovaries and fallopian tubes removed will most often have the uterus removed as well.
-When this procedure is done, known as a total hysterectomy with bilateral oophorectomy, there is zero chance of getting pregnant.
+The female who has both of her ovaries and fallopian tubes removed may or may not also have had the uterus removed as well.
+When this procedure is done, known as a total hysterectomy with bilateral oophorectomy, there is no chance of getting pregnant.
 The cervix is most often removed along with the other female organs and the upper end of the vagina is closed with sutures.
-The result is surgical menopause and no place for the sperm to go, let alone no eggs to fertilize.
+The result is surgical menopause and there is no place for the sperm to go, let alone any eggs left to fertilize.

 There is a way for woman who had a uterus removed to have a baby, though somebody else has to carry it for her (surrogate).
 This can only happen if she has one or both ovaries left.
 Eggs can be removed, fertilized outside the body, and a surrogate can then become pregnant and carry the baby.